-Contracts can involve cash receipts from customers which do not correspond with the timing of the recognition of revenue.
+Contracts in the manufacturing industry can involve cash receipts from customers which do not correspond with the timing of the recognition of revenue.
 If a financing component is significant, IFRS 15 requires an adjustment to be made for the effect of implicit financing.